globalzoogeochemnet/globalzoogeochemnet.github.io/_pages/about.md

 ---
-layout: splash
+layout: page
-permalink: /
+title: "About"
-hidden: true
+permalink: /home/
 header: /assets/images/header.png
 excerpt: >
   The Alchemists of the Wild